It’s never too early to plan for Munich Oktoberfest and celebrations around the world!

 Entrance to explore Munich Oktoberfest is free; you pay for drinks and food in the beer tents or kiosks when you order.
 Tickets and reservations are not generally needed for Oktoberfest in Munich.
 You may be able to reserve a table if you’d like at some tents in advance of when you and your guests sit, but it can be better simply to arrive early in the day and choose a table at a tent.
 Some attractions, like carnival rides and special exhibitions, may require a fee.
 The price for a mug or ‘mass’ of beer (Maß), which is one liter or about two pints, is generally around 10.50 euro or about 11.70 USD or 8.70 GBP by comparison.

-Security at Oktoberfest Munich’s entrances and grounds has always been visible, but security for Oktoberfest 2017 will continue to be tighter as at big events around the world.
+Security at Oktoberfest Munich’s entrances and grounds has always been visible, but security for Oktoberfest 2018 will continue to be tighter as at big events around the world.
 There will likely be more vegan and vegetarian food options and around a three percent increase in beer prices at Oktoberfest.
-Bags are examined as usual upon entering so do not bring anything that could be deemed hazardous, and it’s best to carry just essential belongings in a tote or shopping bag.
+Bags are examined as usual upon entering so don’t bring anything that could be deemed hazardous, and it is best to carry just essential belongings in a tote or shopping bag.
 Backpacks and other larger bags may be prohibited at Oktoberfest this year in Munich, and the security requirements could change at the last minute.
 There has usually been a baggage deposit area if you need to leave bags awhile, or you can opt to rent a locker at the main train station.
 Also it’s generally advised to consume beverages or food you brought before entering, as they may be taken by security given that food and beverages are available.

 What’s the weather like at Oktoberfest in Munich: